 Hellebores have a reputation for being a tough, woodland plant.
 They also provide some early colour in speckled, double or plain forms.
 Buds tend to appear in December and flowers remain until April.
 These plants are evergreen, providing some useful green foilage all year round.
 More recent introductions have marbled foliage and large saucer-like flowers.

 There are many types of hellebore that are suited to different situations such as dry shade, shady containers and clay soil.
 In general most tend to prefer partial shade in soil that is neither dry nor waterlogged and with an airy aspect.

 These are relatively low maintenance plants and just need mulching with orgainc matter once a year as well as cutting back old leaves in the autumn.
 Just keep a watch out for aphids as they weaken the plants and may introduce disease.

 Helleborus 'Penny's Pink' PVR £6.50

-(9cm pot coming soon)
+(9cm pot available now)